 If you are familiar with our story at all, you know books are a huge part of our everyday.
 Aside from having been a mini bookwork myself, I’m now raising a mini bookworm — a kiddo who hasn’t yet turned seven, but read 561 books in 2016, and has read 450 books so far in 2017.
 Talk about trying to keep her in age-appropriate reading material!

 If you have a gifted child or an accelerated reader, you know firsthand just how difficult that is.
 Although I wholeheartedly believe kids truly can handle a lot of unabridged classics, there has to be room for escaping into light, fun adventure novels, too.
 (After all, how often do adults actually read books at the true upper end of their reading comprehension level?)
 But with so much of the middle-grade fiction published today full of themes entirely inappropriate for a sensitive six-year-old, books for an accelerated reader can be incredibly hard to find.

-[Disclosure of Material Connection: I received two titles from the Aunt Claire Presents series in exchange for reviewing this product and publishing this post, and I was also compensated for my time.
-This post contains affiliate links, which means if you click an Amazon link and make a purchase, I’ll receive a small commission.
-I was not required to write a positive review.]
+[Disclosure of Material Connection: I received two titles from the Aunt Claire Presents series in exchange for reviewing this product and publishing this post, and I was also compensated for my time.]
+[We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.]

 Introducing Aunt Claire Presents, Published by Laboratory Books